 For the year ended December 31, 2023, the Company executed a total of \$1.6 million in equipment loan advances and made \$2.0 million in principal payments.
 The outstanding principal of \$4.9 million was repaid upon the issuance of the Secured Convertible Notes.
-As of December 31, 2023, the Company hadno outstanding balance, remaining equipment loan availability, or deferred loan fees.
+As of December 31, 2023, the Company had no outstanding balance, remaining equipment loan availability, or deferred loan fees.

-The effective interest rate of the equipment loans was 12.6% and 3.4% for the years ended December 31, 2023 and 2022, respectively.
+The effective interest rate of the equipment loans was 12.6% for the years ended December 31, 2023.
 Interest expense for the year ended December 31, 2023 was \$0.6 million which included an additional \$0.3 million for final payments made during the extinguishment of the Equipment Loan.